Ince-in-Makerfield

-Within the boundaries of the historic county of Lancashire, Ince is contiguous to Wigan and is a residential subur divided by a railway line into two separate areas, Higher Ince and Lower Ince.
+Within the boundaries of the historic county of Lancashire, Ince is contiguous to Wigan and is a residential suburb divided by a railway line into two separate areas, Higher Ince and Lower Ince.
 From 1894 Ince was an urban district of the administrative county of Lancashire and in 1974 became part of the Metropolitan Borough of Wigan.

 Toponymy

 The name Ince may be of Cumbric origin and derived from ïnïs, meaning 'island' or, as is likely in this case, 'dry land' (Welsh ynys).